Tests, treatments, and services

 Sleep lab

-In some cases, Children's sleep professionals will recommend your child participate in an overnight sleep study in one of our two sleep laboratories.
-Our staff will monitor a variety of functions during sleep including sleep state, eye movement, muscle activity, heart rate, respiratory effort, airflow, and blood oxygen levels.
+In some cases, Children's sleep professionals will recommend your child participate in an overnight sleep study in our sleep lab.
+Our staff will monitor a variety of functions during sleep including sleep state, eye movement, muscle activity, heart rate, respiratory effort, airflow and blood oxygen levels.
 This test is used both to diagnose several types of sleep disorders.
 Sometimes treatment can be started during the first night in the sleep lab.

-There are a total of eight rooms available for sleep studies.
-Four rooms are available at our main hospital campus, and four rooms are available at our New Berlin location.
+There are a total of xtwelve rooms available for sleep studies at our main hospital campus

-Both sleep laboratories have the capacity to perform different types of sleep studies, including:
+The sleep lab the capacity to perform different types of sleep studies, including:

 • Diagnostic studies